 Shift: encouraging physical activity & wellbeing

-Shift is a pilot project that aims to increase the physical activity and wellbeing of young Wellington women.
+Shift is a project that aims to increase the physical activity and wellbeing of young Wellington women.

 About the Shift project